 Nick Wooldridge has a long track record of representing clients accused of serious federal and state crimes in Nevada.

-The definition of sexual conduct for purposes of determining if you exhibited or sold obscene material to minors is found in Nevada Revised Statute section 201.263.
+The definition of sexual conduct for purposes of determining if you exhibited or sold obscene material to minors is found in the Nevada Revised Statute section 201.263.

 According to the relevant law, sexual conduct refers to any act os masturbation, sexual intercourse, homosexuality, or physical contact of any type with a person’s unclothed genitals or with a persons’ pubic area.